indraneelpatil/motion-planning-roadmap/README.md

 * Avoid collision checking by comparing distance to obstacles with radius of inner and outer circles
 * Graph search : deterministic completeness based on discretisation
 * Sampling based planning : probabilistic completeness based on number of samples
+* Connecting two trees in RRT connect can be quite tricky for kinodynamic planning